(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-Addison's disease is a condition in which there is insufficient corticosteroid secretion from the adrenal glands.
+Addison's disease is a condition in which the adrenal glands cannot secrete enough corticosteroid.

 This disease is the opposite of Cushing's disease.
 In Cushing's disease, the adrenal glands produce excessive corticosteroids.

-There are three forms of canine Addison's disease:
+There are three forms of canine Addison's disease, with different causes:

-This is the most common form of canine Addisons disease.
-It is an autoimmune disease in which the immune system attacks the adrenal glands, causing damage to the glands making the glands fail to product sufficient amount of the corticosteroid hormones.
+This is the most common form of Addison's disease in dogs.
+It is an autoimmune disease in which the immune system attacks the adrenal glands.
+This causes damage to the glands, making them fail to product sufficient amount of the corticosteroid hormones.

 Another cause of primary Addison's disease is a tumor of the adrenal gland.

-Unfortunately, the symptoms of Addison's disease are not distinct and as such many dogs may be suffering from the disease for a while before a positive diagnosis can be made.
-Some of the more common symptoms are:
+Unfortunately, the signs and symptoms of Addison's disease are not distinct.
+As such, many dogs may be suffering from the disease for a while before being positively diagnosed.

 As you can see, the above symptoms are very common and non-specific, resulting in frequent mis-diagnosis.
-For example, Addison's dogs may be misdiagnosed as having IBD, parasite infestations, or infections.
+For example, dogs with Addison's may be misdiagnosed as having IBD, parasite infestations, or infections.

 In an episode of "Addisonian crisis", the dog suddenly collapses in shock because his body fails to adjust to an imbalance of electrolytes and fuel metabolism during a period of stress.